-Services obtained through Counseling Services are confidential, in keeping with general ethical standards for mental health professionals and applicable state laws.
-Although Counseling Services is part of a larger university, no records or information about clients will be released to any other campus office or official without the clients' written consent, except in the following instances:
+Services obtained through Counseling and Psychological Services (CAPS) are confidential, in keeping with ethical standards for mental health professionals and applicable state laws.
+Although CAPS is part of Univeristy of the Pacific, no records or information about clients will be released except in the following instances:

-4) At times, Counseling Services may receive a court order from a judge compelling the release of client records.
+- At times, CAPS may receive a court order from a judge compelling the release of client records.

-5) Counseling Services may release necessary and relevant information to related parties/departments on campus as specified in the Informed Consent to Treatment Form.
+- CAPS may release necessary and relevant information to related parties/departments on campus as specified in the Informed Consent Form.

 Disclosure of Confidential Information (Release of Written Records)

 Clients wanting access to their psychotherapy record must submit a request to CAPS.
 Staff will do their best to meet the student's request in accordance with California state law.
 A summary of a client's course of treatment may be provided directly to another relevant provider.
 Except on rare occasions, a client's entire record is not typically released to the client, especially when such access might entail substantial risk of adverse consequences for the client.
 If information from the record is released to the client, the therapist will give verbal explanation of the content, in plain language, to the client.

 In those instances when a therapist has determined that showing clients their records would be detrimental, the therapist involved may still provide a verbal paraphrase of the contents of the record to the client if doing so would be helpful.
 When the request to inspect and/or obtain copies of all or part of a record is denied, there shall be a written entry in the record noting the date of the request, the reason(s) for refusal, and a description of the specific adverse consequences anticipated.
 Additionally, any client whose request for records is denied will be informed by the Director in writing that s/he has the right to designate a licensed psychiatrist, psychologist, or other licensed mental health professionals as the recipient of the record.